NativeScript/docs-v7/docs/tooling/publishing/android-app-bundle.md

 ---

 # Android App Bundle
-Android App Bundle is a new publishing format which makes it easier to reduce the size of application download from Google Play Store, without uploading multiple `.apk` files.
+An Android App Bundle is a new publishing format that contains all the compiled code and resources of your app, but leaves the actual APK generation and signing to Google Play.
+The store then uses the app bundle to generate and serve optimized APKs based on the device configuration of the specific user.
+In general, the benefit of using Android App Bundles is that you no longer have to build, sign, and manage multiple APKs to support different devices, and users get smaller, more optimized downloads.
+For more information about the Android App Bundle, see the About Android App Bundles article in the official [Android Developer documentation](https://developer.android.com/guide/app-bundle/).

 ## Available configurations
-By default 'arm64-v8a' CPU architecture is excluded from the build of NativeScript application.
+By default, the 'arm64-v8a' CPU architecture is excluded from the build of NativeScript application.
 The following configuration will enable it, but there is a chance that on older devices with this architecture this might affect the startup times.

 ```
 android {